Hongqi (marque)

-Hongqi (红旗) is a Chinese luxury car brand operated owned by the automaker FAW Group.
+Hongqi (红旗) is a Chinese luxury car brand which is owned and operated by FAW Group.
 Hongqi was launched in 1958, making it the oldest Chinese passenger car brand.
-In Chinese, hongqi means "red flag."
+In Chinese, hongqi means "red banner."

-Originally, Hongqi models were only for high-ranking government officials.
-They ceased production in 1981 but were later revived in the mid-1990s.
+Originally, Hongqi models were made exclusively for high-ranking government officials.
+They ceased production in 1981, but were later resurrected in the mid-1990s.

 History

 Origins to 1991

 Logo of Hongqi, handwritten by Mao Zedong in 1958.

-While the name has endured, the vehicles that bear the brand have varied significantly.
+While the name has endured, the vehicles that bear the brand name have varied significantly.
 Originally a dignitary's car, the brand's later vehicles have ranged from serving as taxis to low-end business sedans; during the 60th anniversary of the People's Republic of China parade, the brand returned to its roots by carrying party leaders.